 SEBA is created to provide an architecture pattern for developing solutions for carrier broadband access.
 The purpose is to define a common infrastructure component that would be considered non-differentiating both for operators as well as suppliers.
 The commonality helps create efficiency in the development of open source and white-boxes, and then commercial products and support for those entities.
-To drive toward this purpose, the operator group involved in developing this Reference Design is expected to make use of the resulting implementation stream work product in some form or fashion beyond just lab or field trials.
+To drive toward this purpose, the operator group involved in developing this RD is expected to make use of the resulting implementation stream work product in some form or fashion beyond just lab or field trials.

-The scope of the SEBA Reference Design is intended to cover a broad set of wireline and fixed wireless access technologies and related Service Edge capabilities.
+The scope of the SEBA RD is intended to cover a broad set of wireline and fixed wireless access technologies and related Service Edge capabilities.
 These include, but are not limited to: PON, XGS-PON, NG-PON2, EPON, future PON technologies, Gfast, Ethernet, fixed wireless, DOCSIS and xDSL.
 The scope should allow easily adapting new technologies, new silicon supporting these technologies and new devices that incorporate these technologies and silicon into deployable elements.
 This should be possible without re-writing major sections of the subcomponents that make up SEBA and should not require new fundamental interactions northbound to carrier automation platforms.
-The Reference Design supports the POD approach which means that all necessary components for service access delivery are covered.
-This includes beside plain access nodes also leaf spine architecture.
-This enables Aggregation and Service Edge functions which are supported by a switching fabric.
-The Reference Design supports requirements of operators who want to deliver broadband services without Service Edge capabilities as well as operators delivering IP services including service edge capabilities within the POD
+The RD supports the POD approach which means that all necessary components for service access delivery are covered.
+In addition to supporting plain access network nodes, the RD also may include other elements such as a leaf-spine architecture.
+A switching fabric enables

+Aggregation and Service Edge functions.
+The RD supports requirements of operators who want to deliver broadband services without Service Edge capabilities as well as operators delivering IP services including service edge capabilities within the POD.

-Direct support of wireless mobility access, like that defined by 3GPP, is not in scope of this Reference Design, however many in the operator group have voiced the desire to have a common infrastructure layer and common components support both, so a keen eye is given to coordinating with a future wireless ONF project(s).
+Direct support of wireless mobility access, like that defined by 3GPP, is not in scope of this RD, however many in the operator group have voiced the desire to have a common infrastructure layer and common components support both, so a keen eye is given to coordinating with a future wireless ONF project(s).